Reasonal | 2024 | reasonal.co | App Store

 • What problems does the educational app market have?
 And how does Duolingo solve them better than its competitors?

-• Do we have a similar target audience?
-Are these principles applicable for teaching logic and problem-solving skills?
+• Are these principles applicable for teaching critical thinking skills?

-• Do people want to learn problem-solving and logic—or are they satisfied with their current level of knowledge?
+• Do people want to learn critical thinking—or are they satisfied with their current level of knowledge?

 Constraints